brunonevado/IM-models/README.md

 and

 Tine M, Kuhl H, Gagnaire P-AA, Louro B, Desmarais E, Martins RS, Hecht J, Knaust F, Belkhir K, Klages S, et al. 2014.
 European sea bass genome and its variation provide insights into adaptation to euryhalinity and speciation.
 Nature communications 5: 5770.

+Please cite the appropriate papers if you use these models in your work (see info for each model in 2Dmodels.py).